KrzysztofSzewczyk/MEdit/README.md

 You can make .jar file by doubleclicking jardesc file and following instructions appearing on screen.

-As of now you can use jdk and ant!
+As of now you can use JDK and ANT to build MEdit!
 Check out [this](https://github.com/KrzysztofSzewczyk/MEdit/blob/master/CONTRIBUTING.md) file for information on building, (and eventually contributing to repository) using ant.

 ## Dependencies